 Personality traits: Supportive - compassionate - nurturing - altruistic - empathetic - generous - kind - never harmful - humble - caring - warm - reassuring - thoughtful - considerate - protective - homey

-Volvo was always a paragon example of the Caregiver archetype
+Volvo is a clear example of the Caregiver archetype

 Caregiver brands love to look after people, offering them protection, safety and support.
-They are compassionate, reliable and generous and they expect very little in return.
+They're compassionate, reliable and generous and they expect very little in return.
 The Caregiver is dedicated to the welfare and comfort of others and they empathize with those who are in need or distress.
-The Caregiver is humble and does not like to show off.
+The Caregiver is humble and doesn't like to show off.

 It is often a tough balancing act for Caregiver customers to take care of others, for instance ageing parents or other dependents or even the world at large, and also take care of themselves.
-Additionally, the Caregiver customer likes to be recognized for their efforts as they may feel unappreciated.
+The Caregiver customer likes to be recognized for their efforts as they may feel unappreciated.
 Caregiver brands can resonate with their audience by addressing their struggles and offering support.
-To this end, it is important that the brand demonstrates their worth with actions rather than words.
+To this end, it's important that the brand demonstrates their worth with actions rather than words.

 The Caregiver is the archetypal brand that helps you help others, that supports families or is associated with nurturing.
 Obvious examples are charities or non-profits and also typically brands that belong to the public sector, like health care and education.
 Less obvious brands with this archetype may be automobile brands that focus on safety or brands that specialize in maintenance, cleaning, gardening or general upkeep as they also display nurturing qualities.